GlobalConfiguration resource

 spec.listeners.port in body must be of type integer: "string"

-If a resource is not rejected (it doesn’t violate the structural schema), the Ingress Controller will validate it further.
+If a resource is not rejected (it doesn’t violate the structural schema), NGINX Ingress Controller will validate it further.

-The Ingress Controller validates the fields of a GlobalConfiguration resource.
-If a resource is invalid, the Ingress Controller will not use it.
-Consider the following two cases:
+NGINX Ingress Controller validates the fields of a GlobalConfiguration resource.
+If a GlobalConfiguration resource is partially invalid, NGINX Ingress Controller use the valid listeners and emit events about invalid listeners.

 You can check if the Ingress Controller successfully applied the configuration for a GlobalConfiguration.
 For our nginx-configuration GlobalConfiguration, we can run: